ekhadley/subliminal/README.md

         - meaning the distn shifts for the same animal using finetuning does not resemble (any more than the general, non-animal-specific finetuning effects/random chance) the effects of the steering vector trained on the same data.
     -

-- I read [Simple Mechanistic Explanations for Out-Of-Context Reasoning](https://arxiv.org/pdf/2507.08218#page=3.98).
+- I read [Simple Mechanistic Explanations for Out-Of-Context Reasoning](https://arxiv.org/pdf/2507.08218).
 They basically do what I'm doing.
     - They have a fine tuning procedure exhibiting OOCR, they find that the lora can be well approximated by a single steering vector, or a single steering vector trained directly to induce the behavior.
     - Subliminal learning can be framed as a kind of OOCR.
 The main difference is just that the information per example is very noisy/sparse, so many more examples are needed.

 ## things worth doing:
 - make misaligned finetune
    - test for subliminal transfer

-- figure out what changed to make the mean resid diff result stop replicating

 - we can give the base and steered model all of fineweb and look at sequences/sequence positions for which their distributions are very dissimilar.
    - not a super specific reason to do this, results will probably be random-ish/uninteresting